 Still, I have some suggestions to add to your itinerary if you have more days.
 I really wanted to visit the famous Cadiz with its magnificent buildings!
 If you have time, go there!
 Nerja is a seaside town not far from Malaga and will make a perfect day trip with its beaches.
 Mijas is another white village of Andalusia close to Malaga.
 Party and beach aficionados will love Marbella.
 Frankly, the opportunities are endless 🙂

 How to move around Andalusia: yes, you guessed it, I explored the area by bus 🙂 Of course, it is much better to rent a car and stop wherever and whenever you want, but I don’t have a driver’s license, so I have to resort to public transport.
-Don’t worry, the bus network is very well organised and have never had any problems.
+Don’t worry, the bus network is very well organised and I have never had any problems.

 It is my understanding that ALSA is the main bus company in the south of Spain, so I booked all my tickets in advance on their website.
 The process is very easy, just select the date and your destinations.
 However, there is a booking fee if you buy tickets online.
 I like to have everything under control, so I booked everything a month before my trip and printed the tickets.
 I think prices get higher closer to the travel date.
-Drivers do not speak English, so knowing a couple of phrases in Spain to say that you bought tickets online will certainly help.
+Drivers do not speak English, so knowing a couple of phrases in Spanish to say that you bought tickets online will certainly help.
 Show your ticket to the driver and get in!
 And that’s it!

 ALSA buses are comfortable, they have WCs and – very important – Wi-Fi on board.